-A joint training session for toothfish and krill observers will be held prior to the start of the season.
-This is currently scheduled for 1st-5th April 2019.
+A training session for krill observers will be held prior to the start of the season.
+This is currently scheduled for 28th April – 29th April 2021.

 Candidates should have a background in marine biology or fisheries and with relevant experience, specifically:

 - Degree in marine biology or other relevant discipline, or equivalent relevant work experience;

 - Participation in research cruises or scientific surveys is desirable;